md-mojahed/edupluspgw/README.md

 - getPaymentUrl(array $data)
   Sends a request to create a payment URL for the specified gateway.
-  Returns the URL string if successful, null on failure.
+  Returns the array of payment_url if successful, null on failure.

 - getPaymentSession(string $session)
   Retrieves payment session details by session ID.